YassineEddyb/miniRT_42/README.md

 Camera
 <img src="./images/camera.png" />

-And foor basic shapes that are (optional, will not entirely cause if you leave it empty you will only see a black window)
+And foor basic shapes that are (optional, will not entirely cause if you leave it empty you will only see a black window):

 Plane
 <img src="./images/plane.png" />